protocol/research-website/content/posts/202104-snarkpack/index.md

     * $CM(ck, M) + CM(ck,M') = CM(ck, M + M')$
 * The sum of two commitments to the *same message* under *two different commitment keys* is equal to a commitment of the message under the *sum of the keys*
     * $CM(ck, M) + CM(ck', M) = CM(ck + ck', M)$
-* And a *collapsing* property that we for sake of simplicity we will not expose here as it is not important to understand how the scheme works in this context.
+* And a *collapsing* property that for sake of simplicity we will not expose here as it is not important to understand how the scheme works in this context.

 For example, one such commitment scheme over vectors of length $n$ can be:
 * $ck = (\mathbf{V} \in \mathbb{G_2^n},\mathbf{W} \in \mathbb{G_1^n},1 \in \mathbb{G_t})$